pdennis/facebase/readme.md

 ## How It Works

-1. `faceloader.py` detects faces in images, generates embeddings, and stores them in a SQLite database.
+First you'll want to take some images of the person you're searching for, and feed them to faceloader.py `faceloader.py` detects faces in images, generates embeddings, and stores them in a SQLite database.
+Then, once they've been digested by faceloader.py and added to the database (you can add multiple people), you'll want to use facesearch.py to do the search.
+It will just ask you which folder it should look in.
-2. `facesearch.py` processes new images, generates embeddings, and compares them against stored embeddings to find matches.
+ `facesearch.py` processes new images, generates embeddings, and compares them against stored embeddings to find matches.

 ## Customization